DIY Garage Gym Ideas

-Garage Gym Equipment - Deciding on the Best Workout Equipment for You
+Deciding on the Best Workout Equipment for Your Gym

-The first thing you need to do when building a gym in your home is to figure out exactly what your goals are.
-Eventually, to have a well rounded garage gym you are going to want to move towards having three main categories of equipment.
-These three categories of equipment are the meat and potatoes of any multi station home gym – cardiovascular, compound exercise equipment (movements that use multiple muscle groups), and free weights.
+The first thing you need to do when building a gym in your home is to figure out exactly what your goals are and find a design for your gym that will suit that.
+Eventually, to have a well-rounded garage gym you are going to want to move towards having three main categories of equipment.
+These three categories of equipment are the meat and potatoes of any multi-station home gym – cardiovascular, compound exercise equipment (movements that use multiple muscle groups), and free weights.

 If you’re number one priority is to lose weight and improve your cardiovascular health then without question you should purchase some type of aerobic equipment first.
 I personally recommend a rowing machine over a treadmill, exercise bike, or elliptical machine simply because it will also help you to build strength while doing aerobic exercise.

-Another option that is much cheaper, but has a larger learning curve is to buy a high speed jump rope.
+Another option that is much cheaper, but has a larger learning curve is to buy a high-speed jump rope.
 Jumping rope is a great way to burn fat but must be done at a high intensity.
-It also is not recommended to those with knee issues.
-You can usually find a high speed rope at Walmart or your local sporting goods store.
+It also is not recommended for those with knee issues.
+You can usually find a high-speed rope at Walmart or your local sporting goods store.

 If you can’t afford to immediately start off with a power rack or some type of cardiovascular equipment for your garage gym, the best purchase you can make are free weights.
 Starting with a barbell and bumper plates are a great start if you are trying to gain strength, or burn calories.
 Crossfit workouts with your barbell work great for burning calories and you will be able to do all of the power lifts, although it will be much more difficult and dangerous to lift heavy without the safety net and easy setup of the squat rack.

-These are the three main components of any multi station gym.
+These are the three main components of any multi-station gym.
 While these will get you started they are by no means the end of your journey.
-Things like a weight bench, kettle bells, medicine ball, and plyometric box should all become members of your garage gym eventually.
+Things like a weight bench, kettlebells, medicine ball, and the plyometric box should all become members of your garage gym eventually.
 We have put together a complete checklist for any small home gym which you can find here.

 Have no weight lifting experience?
-If you can afford it, the smith machine is a great machine for beginners to practice proper form on, but it can be a bit expensive as a first item for your garage gym.
-A smith machine is basically a power rack, but It has a safety system set up with a chain that provides great resistance while also having a fail safe.
+If you can afford it, the smith machine is a great machine for beginners to practice proper form on, but it can be a bit expensive as the first item for your garage gym.
+A smith machine is basically a power rack, but It has a safety system set up with a chain that provides great resistance while also having a fail-safe.
 You can see our most highly recommended smith machine models here.

 If the smith machine is out of your price range, simply starting off with an Olympic barbell is a good place to start.
 The weight is very low, you can practice proper form, and it will be very hard to injure yourself as long as you don’t overdo it (this shouldn’t be a problem since you’re a beginner).